CtrlK

 Progressive Disclosure

-For a simple, single-purpose skill under 50 lines, the content is well-organized with clear sections (Overview, Required Arguments, Usage Pattern, Example, Notes).
-No need for external file references given the scope.
+For a simple, single-purpose skill under 50 lines with no need for external references, the content is well-organized with clear sections (Overview, Required Arguments, Usage Pattern, Example, Notes).
+No bundle files are needed for this straightforward skill.

 3 / 3